jakkcoder/failed_interview_questions/to_the_new_round2.md

  1. How to calculate the memory space required for open source LLM models.
  2. Advice diffrent types of LLM models architecture that you have used for training on local environment.
  3. How to get estimate the gpu memory requirement based on model parameters.
+ 4. How to do embedding of images with text and load it to transformer models